0xlau/biliplus/README.md

 - [x] Feed Roll Back Button
 - [ ] Summarize video in cover list by Bilibili AI
 - [ ] Display the number of viewers on the video cover
+- [ ] Hide all comments from a user by userID
 - [ ] ......

 See the [open issues](https://github.com/0xlau/biliplus/issues) for a full list of proposed features (and known issues).